-1. Copy the DCI library libdmdcic.a, DBMaker library libdmapic.a and the DCI library for Acu 5.1 or 5.2 to the ACUCOBOL-GT installed directories: For example: if a user wants to get DCI libraries for Linux, the user should issue the following command.
+1. Copy the DCI library libdmdcic.a and the DCI library for ACUCOBOL-GT to the ACUCOBOL-GT installed directories.

-cp /home/dbmaker/5.2/bin/libdmapic.a /usr/acucobol/lib cp /mnt/cdrom/dci/Linux2.x86/libdmdcic.a /usr/acucobol/lib cp /mnt/cdrom/dci/Linux2.x86/libdmacu51.a /usr/acucobol/lib To link DCI libraries with Acu 5.2 and newer versions:
+For example, to get DCI libraries for Linux:

+''' cp dci/Linux2.x86/libdmdcic.a /usr/acucobol/lib cp dci/Linux2.x86/libdmapic.a /usr/acucobol/lib '''

-To link DCI libraries with Acu 5.1 and previous versions:
+For linking DCI libraries with ACUCOBOL-GT 5.1 or previous versions: